Katie Nicholas, Health Education England, working across the North West

 The team created a Sway, an interactive reporting tool that can be embedded into webpages.
 The Sway is a directory of organisations that Champions can use to signpost patients and colleagues to useful information.
 The organisations are grouped using the themes from the Evidence Summaries and the network was encouraged to share knowledge and contribute to the creation of the directory.

-The KM team created a webpage within HEE’s website, in the North West section, to host these resources and be a one-stop-shop for the network:
+The KM team created a webpage within HEE’s website, to host these resources and be a one-stop-shop for the network:

 How did it help?